PleaseDo666/gangamstyle/docs/SDK/Explanation/authentication/authSig.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Wallet Signatures

-## AuthSigs

-We refer to a wallet signature obtained from the user as an AuthSig.
+An `AuthSig` is a wallet signature obtained from a user.
+Wallet signatures are required to communicate with the Lit Nodes and authorize requests.

-You can use any [EIP 4361](https://eips.ethereum.org/EIPS/eip-4361) compliant signature (Sign in with Ethereum) for the authSig, but you must put the signature into the AuthSig data structure format (documented [here](https://js-sdk.litprotocol.com/interfaces/types_src.AuthSig.html)).
-You do not need to use the Lit JS SDK V2 to obtain the signature as long as it's EIP 4361 compliant and in the AuthSig data structure format.

-**WARNING**: AuthSigs are considered insecure to use for authenticating against the nodes and we **do not** recommend using them.
-Read more [in the below section](/SDK/Explanation/authentication/authSig#security-considerations).

-## Format of AuthSig
+## Format of an `AuthSig`

-The AuthSig should match [this format](https://js-sdk.litprotocol.com/interfaces/types_src.AuthSig.html).

-An example AuthSig:
+You can use any signature compliant with EIP-4361, also known as Sign in with Ethereum (SIWE), for the `AuthSig`.
+However, the signature must be presented in an `AuthSig` object formatted like so:

 ```json
 {